aryangoyal7/WnCC-GitGame-Blockchain/README.md

 Read all the commit messages and log files to follow the sequence of transactions that have taked place, to commit fraud we'll we'll create irregularities.

-Task 1: create a new branch out of the master branch and name it "Danny Ocean",  by creating this branch you have been empowered with ability to edit the so called imuttable ledger, you have to edit the following statments in the newly created branch called "Danny Ocean":
+Task 1: create a new branch out of the master branch and name it "Danny Ocean",  by creating this branch you have been empowered with ability to edit the so called immutable ledger, you have to edit the following statments in the newly created branch called "Danny Ocean":

 - >  "Bjarne Stroustrup deposists 5 eth , Total funds = 155eth should be changed" to </br>
  "Bjarne Stroustrup deposists 2 eth , Total funds = 152eth"